 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon.
-Although significant sand accumulation was observed during the June 2005 surveys, the September 2006 surveys indicated just the opposite as significant sand loss or scour was measured at the cross sections.
-Notably, the 2005 and 2006 data appear to bracket the variability found in the multi-year data set.
-It is too early to tell if the scour detected in 2006 at the lagoon cross sections is the beginning of a trend, or merely a short-term change.
+As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
+Significant scour of sand at the four lagoon cross sections (XS) was documented during the September 2006 surveys.
+In the most recent years (2007 and 2008), substrate elevations at the XS did not change significantly due to the "critically dry" river flow conditions in WY 2007 and below average flow conditions in 2008.
+The August 2007 lagoon substrate elevations that were surveyed are among the lowest in the multi-year data set, indicating a relative increase in lagoon volume at the XS compared to past years.
 In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data.
 These data are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.